addzey/addzey.dev/content/rhcsa.md

 Display system resource usage: `top`
     For **CPU%** - **us** = user | **sy** = system | **ni** = nice | **wa** = wait time (IO) | **hi** = hardware interrupts | **si** = software interrupts
+    Press `f` to change display settings and sorting
+    Press `k` to send the kill signal to the top process with "<enter>" or "<PID>" to send the kill signal to a specific process based on PID
+    Press `r` to renice (change the nice value) of a process

+Kill a process: `kill PID` (polite method, process gets the opportunity to shutdown cleanly)
+Kill a process: `kill -9 PID` (forced, can cause data loss for the process that's force killed)
+Kill all instances of a specific processes: `killall processname`

 ### Adjust process scheduling
+Run a process with lower priority: `nice 15 command`
+Change the priority of a running process: `renice -n -10 PID`

 ### Manage tuning profiles
+Ensure the **tuned** service is running: `systemctl status tuned`
+Show current tuned profile: `tuned-adm active`
+Show list of all tuned profiles available: `tuned-adm list`
+Set a specific tuned profile: `tuned-adm profile profilename`

 ### Locate and interpret system log files and journals